UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 # Usage
 ## Add the authentication service
-The authenication functionality is added in `ConfigureServices` via the following statements:
+The authentication functionality is added in `ConfigureServices` via the following statements:

 ```C#
 public void ConfigureServices(IServiceCollection services) {